Essay questions ask students to answer with a long answer or essay.

 To manage the question's Interaction:

-- Specify the number of lines you want to provide students in the Height field.
+- Specify the initial number of lines you want to provide students in the Minimum height field (the field will automatically expand to accommodate content added by the student).

 - If one or more passages have been included in the activity, you can select one to attach to this question from the Include passage dropdown.